Table of Contents

 How to Start Coding – The Wider Concepts

 - Understand how networks work.
 It’s important to know how different computers can communicate with one another in various types of networks.
-This will make it easier to understand concepts that are introduced later.
+This will make it easier to understand the concepts that are introduced later.

 - Next, it’s important to know how to start building a website and get a domain.
 This stuff isn’t going to challenge you too much, but it is crucial in your journey to becoming a web developer.